astralash/Convert-EC-CC-to-KK-CC/README.md

 	It will not convert pngs that is not a CC or already KK.

-	The KKEx part is empty, so extra information may need to be mannually transplanted.
+	The KKEx part is through simply copying, so it's not sure all information is transplanted correctly.

 # Update
 	2022-12-26 V1.1